DennisSmuda/dennissmuda-website/src/routes/api/blog/content/hello-world.md

 Cool, you made it!
 Welcome to my website, I hope you like what you've seen so far.
 Continue reading if you'd like to kow more about it.

-Of course, I'm most excited about trying out (and loving) <a href="https://svelte.dev/" target="_blank">svelte</a>.
+Of course, I'm most excited about trying out (and loving) <a href="https://svelte.dev/" target="_blank" rel="noreferrer">svelte</a>.
 I highly recommend checking it out - the interactive tutorial is perfect to get your feet wet, with no setup whatsoever.

 ## Enter Svelte